What type of content do you primarily create?

 Space

-The quietest room you have in your home will be fine.
-Since you’re on video, clean your room before you get recording.
-If you’re really worried about background distractions, consider purchasing a simple room divider or try a green screen.
+The quietest room you have in your home will be fine for your video podcast studio setup.
+Since you're on video, clean your room before you get recording.
+If you're really worried about background distractions, consider purchasing a simple room divider or try a green screen.

 TIFF TIP: If you're going to invest in video podcast recording equipment, start with audio.
 As counterintuitive as it may sound, audio is far more important than video, even for a video podcast.
 Nothing distracts listeners or viewers like a drastic volume spike between speakers or a constant hum while the host is monologuing.